droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 ---
 title: "Making Sense of Unstructured Data using Semantic Kernel"
-description: "Explore the challenges and solutions of parsing unstructured data using Generative AI in this detailed blog post.
-Discover how Microsoft Semantic Kernel enhances the process with robust features like multiple model integration and custom function plugins.
-Follow the journey from concept to implementation, including code samples and insights into making AI work in production environments."
+description: "Explore using Generative AI for data parsing in this post.
+Learn about Microsoft Semantic Kernel's features like multi-model integration and function plugins."
 slug: parsing-unstructured-data-with-semantic-kernel
 date: 2024-05-19 00:00:00+0000
 original: true